BazzaCuda/MinimalistMediaPlayerX/README.md

 MMP - Minimalist Media Player
 =====================

+N.B.
+Some users have reported issues with the main window resizing itself several times on normal-size monitors, e.g. 1920 x 1080, until it eventually fits.
+These issues have been fixed and will be available in v3.

 MMP - Minimalist Media Player now has its own [domain](https://minimalistmediaplayer.com) and its own [wiki](https://minimalistmediaplayer.com) (currently being developed)

 THE POLLS ARE OPEN!
 HAVE YOUR SAY: https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions